 11. Enjoy the Outdoors (It’s Free!)

 Hiking, swimming in lakes, mountain viewpoints—nature is Switzerland’s best and most budget-friendly attraction.
+A pair of supportive walking sneakers like these keeps you comfortable on all-day treks.

 12. Plan Your Paid Attractions Wisely

 Prioritize what matters: a boat ride on Lake Lucerne, a cable car to Mount Titlis, or the Glacier Express?
 Pick your splurges and balance them with free days.
+If a summit day tops your list, you can book a Mount Titlis and Lucerne day trip from Zurich.

 Final Tips for Switzerland on a Budget